Courses

 Faculty: Administrative Sciences

-Learning Outcomes: This intense digital marketing course will introduce you to the key principles and practices of digital marketing.
+Learning Outcomes: Participants in this intensive summer program will become familiar with the digital marketing resources required to create winning digital marketing plans and direct the implementation of digital marketing strategies.
 By the end of this course, you will be able to:

-3. How to assess effectiveness of websites and create compelling web content
+- How to assess the effectiveness of websites and create compelling web content

-4. Engage consumers through email, mobile and social media marketing
+- Engage consumers through email, mobile, and social media marketing

-Who can participate: The course is open to undergraduate and graduate students in social sciences, business and marketing, humanities, arts, communication, political sciences, philology and journalism.
+Who can participate: The course is open to undergraduate and graduate students in social sciences, business, marketing, humanities, arts, communication, political sciences, philology, and journalism.

 Participation Limit: 30 students